 THE Social Security System (SSS) granted P869.99 million worth of unemployment benefits to 67,937 members for the period of January to September 2021.

 “We fully understand the plight of our private-sector workers who have been laid off from their jobs.
-With this milestone benefit, we remain committed in providing financial aid amid the pandemic.
-Al-so, with the inclusion of the unemployment benefit application in the E-Services Tab of the My.SSS portal, involuntary separated members have a more convenient option to submit their application online,” said SSS President and CEO Aurora C. Ignacio.
+With this milestone benefit, we remain committed to providing financial aid amid the pandemic.
+Also, with the inclusion of the unemployment benefit application in the E-Services Tab of the My.SSS portal, involuntary separated members have a more convenient option to submit their application online,” said SSS president and chief executive officer Aurora C. Ignacio.

-The unemployment benefit is an additional benefit to the SSS-administered programs as mandated under Republic Act No. 11199 or the Social Security Act of 2018.
-This covers employees including Kasambahay and overseas Filipino worker members who were separated from their respective employments.
+The unemployment benefit is an additional benefit to the SSS-administered programs as mandated under Republic Act 11199, or the Social Security Act of 2018.
+This covers employees, including Kasambahay and overseas Filipino worker members, who were separated from their employment.

 Members affected by involuntary separation due to installation of labor-saving devices, redundancy, retrenchment or downsizing, business closure or cessation of operation, and disease/illness of the employee whose continued employment is prohibited by law or is prejudicial to his or his co-employee’s health may apply for this benefit.

-Economic downturn and natural or human-induced calamities/ disaster such as the Covid-19 pandemic are also considered involuntary separation.
+Economic downturn and natural or human-induced calamities/disasters such as the Covid-19 pandemic are also considered involuntary separation.